alumae/kaldi-gstreamer-server/README.md

 It is recommended that a new block is sent at least 4 times per second (less infrequent blocks would increase the recognition lag).
 Blocks do not have to be of equal size.

-After the last block of speech data, a special string "EOS"  ("end-of-stream") needs to be sent to the server.
+After the last block of speech data, a special 3-byte ANSI-encoded string "EOS"  ("end-of-stream") needs to be sent to the server.
 This tells the server that no more speech is coming and the recognition can be finalized.

 After sending "EOS", client has to keep the websocket open to receive recognition results from the server.
 Server